Save the Dolphins

 One thing that particularly kills dolphins is plastic bags in the water.
 Because dolphins eat jellyfish, they will mistake a plastic bag for a jellyfish and swallow it - causing obstruction in the digestive system and death.

-Therefore, it is not only important to not to throw plastic bags into the water or leave them on the beaches, but also pick one up and put into a rubbish bin if you happen to see one.
+Therefore, it is not only important to not to throw plastic bags into the water or leave them on the beaches, but also pick one up and put into a trash can.

 Almost certainly you will just have saved a life of a dolphin because once in the water, it's only matter of time before a dolphin swallows a plastic bag and dies!